Everything You Need to Know About Cannabis Vapes

 While the regulations change in October 2019, these new formats likely won’t be available in stores until mid-December 2019 and into Spring 2020.
 Good things come to those who wait.

-The vapes pens and vape cartridges are limited to 1000 mg THC per package.
+The vapes and vape cartridges are limited to 1000 mg THC per package.

 The carry limit will still be 30 grams.
 However, all packaging must contain an equivalency to grams of dried cannabis to determine the proper limit.

 The Tokyo Smoke vape has received the UL Certification.
 So?
-Well, Underwriter Laboratories has been testing and evaluating products for over 100 years and represents the absolute pinnacle of vape technology testing.
+Well, Underwriter Laboratories has been testing and evaluating products for over 100 years and represents the absolute pinnacle of vape technology safety.
+Still don’t see why you should care?
+Our vape is the only vape hitting the market to have received the certification.
 We’re a little proud.

 As these vapes involve extracts, they have the potential to be much more potent than dried flower—new consumers should approach with caution.